michi/blank-rails-app/README.markdown

 ## TODO when creating a new app

 * Run rake app:init.
 It creates config/database.yml and config/settings.yml.
 It also creates a users.yml fixture, with an appropriately salted password hash.
-* Run rake db:migrate.
+Then, it runs rake db:migrate.
 * Run rake test to make sure all the tests pass.

 ## Static pages